 I don’t always want to be reminded of what’s below me.
 This ice is formed when the weather gets cold quickly and a year with limited snow.

 After spending time skating, head into the warming house and sit down next to the fire with a hot chocolate or other warm beverage.
 The warming house also has skate rentals, a big bathroom facility, and a snack bar.

 Other Things to Know

-Skates are $6 a pair and they have children’s sizes 8 and up, and adults’ sizes available.
+The public ice-skating rink at Centennial Lakes is free.
+If you don’t have skates, you can rent a pair for $6.
+They have children’s sizes 8 and up, and adults’ sizes available.
 They also rent out Ice Sleds for $8 per hour.

 Depending on the weather, they are open Mid December–Mid February, M-Th 4-9:30 and F-Sat 10-9:30.
 Sundays and School Vacations 12-9:30.

 Bring your own skates.
 Yes, you can rent them, but depending on the day, you may find yourself waiting in a long line to get them.

 I ended up getting my kids a pair of adjustable skates on Amazon because it was nearly impossible to find them in the stores.

 - Visit during the middle of the week and you’ll have the ice to yourself.